Diffstat (limited to 'INSTALL')

 @@ -70,49 +67,51 @@ The simplest way to compile this package is:

 Compilers and Options

-- Some systems require unusual options for compilation or linking that
+-Some systems require unusual options for compilation or linking that the

--the `configure' script does not know about.
-Run `./configure --help'
+-`configure' script does not know about.
+Run `./configure --help' for

 You can give `configure' initial values for configuration parameters

 by setting variables in the command line or in the environment.
 Here